 Do you want to disable the Windows Defender (in-built application of Windows) on your System?
 If yes, you can do the same following three different ways described in this article.
 Windows Security plays a vital role to protect your PC from a suspicious attack similar to that of Kaspersky and Norton.

 There are some advanced features in these programs that it lacks such as- web-monitoring, blocking new installation of software, etc. Windows Defender even occupies more space as compared to the aforementioned apps.
 These are the reasons why several users disable Windows Defender on their System.
-The three different methods are using local Settings, Registry Editor and Local Group Policy Editor.
+The three different methods are using local Settings, Registry Editor, and Local Group Policy Editor.

-- Disable or Enable Windows Defender Via System Settings
+- Via System Settings

-- Disable or Enable Windows Defender using Local Group Policy
+- Using Local Group Policy

-- Disable or Enable Windows Defender Using Registry Tweak
+- Using Registry Tweak

 - How to Enable Windows Defender in Windows 10